Baratam-Saiprasoona/Streamlining-Ticket-Assignment-for-Efficient-Support-Operations/README.md

 6️⃣ Assigning Roles to Table

-Both roles granted Read/Write access to the Operations related table.
+Both Certificate_role and Platform_role were granted Read/Write access to the “Operations related” table.

 7️⃣ Creating ACLs

-Access Control Lists (ACLs) created for sensitive fields (Issue, Priority, Ticket Raised Date) to restrict access to authorized roles (admin).
+Defined Access Control Lists (ACLs) for sensitive fields (Issue, Priority, Ticket Raised Date) to restrict access to authorized roles (admin).

-8️⃣ Creating Automated Flows
+8️⃣ Creating Flows for Ticket Assignment

-Flow 1: Automatically assign “Regarding Certificates” tickets to the Certificates Group.
+Flow 1: Assign “Regarding Certificates” tickets to the Certificates Group.

-Flow 2: Automatically assign Platform-related issues (Login, 404 Error, User Expired) to the Platform Group.
+Flow 2: Assign Platform-related issues (Login, 404 Error, User Expired) to the Platform Group.

-📸 Screenshots
+🖼️ Screenshots of Output

-Tickets with “Regarding Certificates” → Automatically routed to Certificates Group.
+Tickets created with “Regarding Certificates” issue → auto-assigned to Certificates Group.

-Tickets with “Unable to login”, “404 Error”, “User Expired” → Automatically routed to Platform Group.
+Tickets created with Login/404/User Expired issues → auto-assigned to Platform Group.

-✅ Results
+✅ Conclusion

-The automated ticket assignment system has:
+The automated ticket assignment system in ServiceNow has streamlined support operations at ABC Corporation.
+By automating routing:

-Reduced delays by eliminating manual routing.

-Improved accuracy by ensuring tickets reach the right team.
+Faster: Tickets reach the right team instantly.

-Optimized workloads across support groups.

-Enhanced customer satisfaction with faster resolution times.

-📝 Conclusion
+Accurate: Reduced misrouting and delays.

+Efficient: Optimized workload distribution.

+Customer-Focused: Faster resolution enhances satisfaction.

-This project demonstrates how ServiceNow automation can transform IT Service Management (ITSM).
-By minimizing administrative tasks, it allows support teams to focus on solving issues rather than managing ticket distribution.
+This project showcases how ServiceNow automation improves IT Service Management (ITSM), freeing teams from repetitive tasks and enabling them to focus on actual problem-solving.